Training Philosophy

 -

+Pupstart does not use or endorse vibrating or electronic collars (e-collars) during training or behavior modification.
+(Electronic collar stimulation, sometimes called "corrections," is referred to as "just like a tap on the shoulder," "e-touch," "stim," "nic," or "static.")
 E-collars work because they cause mild to moderate physical discomfort.
-The tools and methods that employ avoidance of something unpleasant as a primary technique should be avoided.
-They are undesirable to help with fear, anxiety, and aggression.
-Too often, these tools increase a dog's discomfort with triggering situations.
-They can also cause a dog to attribute its surroundings to those unpleasant sensations rather than the undesirable behavior we want to change.
+Tools and methods that employ avoidance of something unpleasant as a primary motivator should be avoided whenever possible, especially if your dog is fearful, anxious, or has shown threatening or aggressive behavior.
+Too often, these tools increase a dog's discomfort with the people and situations that occur before a stressor or conflict.
+They can also cause a dog to attribute its immediate surroundings to those unpleasant sensations rather than the undesirable behavior we want to change.

 -